-You can set, change, and delete a power-on password and an admin password through this selection.
-If you set a power-on password, you must type the power-on password to complete the system startup and to have access to the Configuration/Setup Utility menu.

-You can use any combination of up to from 6 to 20 characters (A - Z, a - z, and 0 - 9) for passwords.
+You can set, change, and delete a power-on password and an administrator password through this selection.
+If you set a power-on password, you must type the power-on password to complete the system startup and to have access to the Setup Utility menu.
+The password must be from 6 to 20 characters.
+You can use any combination of ASCII printable characters for the password.
 Keep a record of your password in a secure place.